If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Polyamorous/poly‘Poly’ means ‘more than one’ and describes someone who has or is open to having more than one sexual and/or romantic relationship at a time with the full awareness and consent of everyone involved.

-PrideHaving a positive view of being part of the LGBTQ+ community.
-It is also a worldwide event which celebrates of LGBTQ+ cultures, protests against current discrimination, and is a reminder of past discrimination against the community.
+PrideHaving a positive view of being part of the LGBT+ community.
+It is also a worldwide event which celebrates of LGBT+ cultures, protests against current discrimination, and is a reminder of past discrimination against the community.

 QPOC/QTIPOCThis stands for ‘Queer People of Colour’ or ‘Queer, Transgender and Intersex People of Colour’.
 Queer people of colour experience intersecting oppressions on the basis of race, gender, sexual orientation and other factors.